 Janelia Farm Research Campus

-Dr. Egnor is a lab head at the Janelia Farm Research Campus.
+Dr. Egnor is a group leader at the Janelia Farm Research Campus.

 Roian Egnor uses multigenerational groups of socially housed mice to study the neural basis of complex vocal and social behavior.